 Apparatus and Vehicles

-The department's emergency response apparatus compliment is comprised of: (2) first-out Type 1 Engines, (1) reserve Type 1 Engine, (1) Ladder Truck, (1) Heavy Rescue, (1) Rescue Squad, (1) Airport Rescue Firefighting crash vehicle, (1) contracted Type 1 CA Office of Emergency Services engine, (1) Kawasaki Mule Utility Task Vehicle, and (1) Unmanned Aerial Vehicle Drone.
+The department's emergency response apparatus compliment is comprised of: (2) first-out Type 1 Engines, (1) reserve Type 1 Engine, (1) Type 3 Engine, (1) Ladder Truck, (1) Heavy Rescue, (1) Rescue Squad, (1) Airport Rescue Firefighting crash vehicle, (1) Kawasaki Mule Utility Task Vehicle, and (1) Unmanned Aerial Vehicle Drone.

 Paso Robles Fire and Emergency Services currently staffs and responds to emergency incidents from two primary stations within the city, located on the East and West sides of town.
 A third unstaffed station is located at the Paso Robles Municipal Airport for airport-related emergencies.